 The Quantitative Methods, Machine Learning, and Functional Genomics GeCIP spans 4 subdomains which together address many of the major challenges in genome analysis and interpretation: Statistical Genomics and Genetic Epidemiology (SGGE), Statistical Machine Learning (SML), Epigenomics (E) and Transcriptomics and RNA Splicing (TRS).
 The first two particularly focus on methods development, whilst the latter two have a key role in generation of new data to enhance Genomics England (GEL).
 All will contribute to improvement of interpretation of genomic and multi-omic data.
 As a cross-cutting domain, the data interpretation will not be restricted to any particular disease area, nor necessarily to established tools for genomic analyses in order to facilitate the development of new methods.
 Crucially the methods aim to relate genetic variation to phenotype; should any areas of application overlap with those of disease focused GeCIP(s), we should be pleased to work collaboratively towards common goals.
-This also applies to any characterisation of pathogenicity of non-coding genome elements, where it applies to particular disease areas.
 Details of the structure, terms of reference and an overview of cross-subdomain activities are provided in the attached Appendix.
 Timelines for outcomes are referred to in the Beneficiaries section.